i-e-b/SnivellingGit/README.md

 * split HTML and SVG rendering?

 * show common ancestor between two commits (on click, fade everything not directly connected?)
+  - maybe do an 'exploded' view on select -- treat the selected node like it's own branch?

 ### Goals